 Board a bullet train to Beijing.
 The rest of the day is at leisure.

 Stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City where you’ll find a complex full of imperial treasures.
 Also, visit the lovely Temple of Heaven and wander through the adjacent park where you can watch, or participate in a session of Tai Chi.

-This morning is dedicated to China’s most iconic sight – the Great Wall.
+This morning is dedicated to China's most iconic sight – the Great Wall.
 Taking a walk on this incredible structure is the best way to appreciate its sheer magnificence.
-Savour the idyllic landscapes of the Summer Palace.
-Stroll along the Long Corridor, admire carefully cultivated gardens and wonder at the Marble Boat built under Empress Dowager Cixi.
-Round off the day with a Chinese acrobatic show.
+In the afternoon, enjoy the idyllic gardens of the Summer Palace as you wander through traditional Chinese landscapes and see the exquisite architecture.

 This morning is at your leisure before you are transferred to Shanghai airport to board your flight to Australia, arriving home to same or following day.